close

 Pointed-pen calligraphy uses very thin upstrokes that disappear under 8pt and on engraving heads.
 Set a minimum stroke width in vector software, or thicken the thinnest hairlines manually for business cards, foiled invitations, and laser-engraved keepsakes.
 Vector SVG and PDF preserve the hairlines at any scale.

-Calligraphy Logo Maker - Hand-Lettered — icon 2 green dc3fd4aac0dbdebadaecdaaeaffa
+Calligraphy Logo Maker - Hand-Lettered — icon 2 orange cdfbe8dc3cafcb8dabbdb1ba6ef4cbeabfff

 Use one accent color, not full polychrome